 For an affine scheme and an étale cover, then there exists a refinement to an étale cover such that each is an affine scheme.

-For a scheme and we have that the etale cohomology of with coefficients in may be computed on the small site:
+For a scheme and an abelian sheaf on its big site, then the etale cohomology of with coefficients in may equivalently be computed on the small site: